 The setting is another important choice you have to make when buying a 1/2 carat diamond engagement ring.
 The right setting can accentuate the half carat diamond you picked out, it can mask or accentuate certain characteristics of the diamond, and in some cases can make a relatively small half carat diamond appear larger.

 There is also an element of personal preference in play here.
 Some settings may simply appeal more or less to the wearer’s style.

+And if you interested, we have an article detailing the best places to buy a diamond ring.
 Here are some examples of 1/2 carat diamond rings in a few popular settings, to give you and idea of what you have to choose from:

 The solitaire setting is perhaps the most classic diamond setting there is.
 Simple, elegant, timeless, it features a single diamond, with no side stones or accents, usually held in place by either four or six prongs.